 [END FIGURE 1.6 HERE]

-Lines of evidence: instrumental observations
+Lines of Evidence: Instrumental Observations

-Instrumental observations of the atmosphere, ocean, land, biosphere, and cryosphere underpin all understanding of the climate system.
+Instrumental observations of the atmosphere, ocean, land, biosphere and cryosphere underpin all understanding of the climate system.
 This section describes the evolution of instrumental data for major climate variables at Earth’s land and ocean surfaces, at altitude in the atmosphere, and at depth in the ocean.
-Many data records exist, of varying length, continuity, and spatial distribution; Figure 1.7 gives a schematic overview of temporal coverage.
+Many data records exist, of varying length, continuity and spatial distribution; Figure 1.7 gives a schematic overview of temporal coverage.

-Instrumental weather observation at the Earth’s surface dates to the invention of thermometers and barometers in the 1600s.
-National and colonial weather services built networks of surface stations in the 1800s.
+Instrumental weather observation at the Earth’s surface dates to the invention of thermometers and barometers in the 17th century.
+National and colonial weather services built networks of surface stations in the 19th century.
 By the mid-19th century, semi-standardized naval weather logs recorded winds, currents, precipitation, air pressure, and temperature at sea, initiating the longest continuous quasi-global instrumental record (Maury, 1849, 1855, 1860).
-Because the ocean covers over 70% of global surface area and constantly exchange energy with the atmosphere, both air and sea surface temperatures (SST) recorded in these naval logs are crucial variables in climate studies.
+Because the ocean covers over 70% of global surface area and constantly exchanges energy with the atmosphere, both air and sea surface temperatures (SST) recorded in these naval logs are crucial variables in climate studies.
 Dove (1853) mapped seasonal isotherms over most of the globe.
 By 1900, a patchy weather data-sharing system reached all continents except Antarctica.
-Regular compilation of climatological data for the world began in 1905 with the Réseau Mondial (Meteorological Office and Shaw, 1920), and the similar compilations World Weather Records (Clayton, 1927) and Monthly Climatic Data for the World (est. 1948) have been published continuously since their founding.
+Regular compilation of climatological data for the world began in 1905 with the Réseau Mondial (Meteorological Office and Shaw, 1920), and similar compilations – the World Weather Records (Clayton, 1927) and Monthly Climatic Data for the World (est. 1948) – have been published continuously since their founding.